cculianu/DonateSpareChange/README.md

 The reason this needs to be said, is that an enabled Electron Cash plugin has almost complete access and potential control over any wallets that are open.

-## Usage ##
+## Ultra-Brief Usage Overview ##

-Once you have the plugin installed and enabled, you may use it.
+Once you have the plugin installed and enabled, it should appear as a tab in your wallet window.
+Here is a brief overview of what to do:

 1. Select the `Donate Change` tab.
-2. Specify a list of recipients.
+2. Specify a list of recipients (or just use the default list which are actual real charities).
 3. Specify what "change" means to you: an amount and an age for coins defines which coins are considered for donation.
 4. You can elect to either auto-donate as coins become eligible, or manually donate.
 Auto mode requires a non-password protected wallet.
 Manual mode notifies you as coins become available and you can then manually donate them from within the `Donate Change` tab.